aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 });
 ```

-Also you can choose execution class by settint the `executionClass` property.
+You can choose the execution class by setting the `executionClass` property.

 ```ts
 new tasks.GlueStartJobRun(this, 'Task', {